Ukrainian folk music: Regional

-Ukrainian folk music has made a significant influence in the music of neighbouring peoples.
+Ukrainian folk music has had a significant influence on the music of neighbouring peoples.
 Many Ukrainian melodies have become popular in Poland, Slovakia, Austria, Russia, Romania and Moldova.
-Through the interaction with the Eastern European Jewish community, Ukrainian folk songs such as "Oi ne khody Hrytsiu" composed by songstress Marusia Churai have been introduced into North American culture as "Yes my darling daughter" (sung by Dinah Shore).
+Through the interaction with the Eastern European Jewish community, Ukrainian folk songs such as "Oi ne khody Hrytsiu" composed by singer Marusia Churai have been introduced into North American culture as "Yes my darling daughter" (sung by Dinah Shore).

 The traditional music of the kobzari inspired the Dumky composed by various Slavic composers such as Tchaikovsky, Mussorgsky and Dvořák.

 The use of folk melodies is especially encouraged in ballet and opera.
 Among the Ukrainian composers who often included Ukrainian folk themes in their music were Lysenko, Lev Revutsky, Mykola Dremliuha, Yevhen Stankovych, Aleksandr Shymko, Myroslav Skoryk (who adapted e.g. the folk song Verbovaya Doschechka).

-In the late 1960s and early 1970s Ukrainian folk songs and folk song elements began to be included in pop and rock music in the rock-oriented Kobza ensemble, Smerichka, Opryshky Medikus and many other ensembles.
+In the late 1960s and early 1970s Ukrainian folk songs and folk song elements began to be included in pop and rock music in the rock-oriented Kobza, Smerichka, Opryshky, Medikus and many other ensembles.
 This was driven by the lack of Ukrainian pop songs of the time.
-In time the genre of folk inspired pop music became significant, particularly inspired by the popularity of the Belarusian group known as Piesnari.
+In time the genre of folk-inspired pop music became significant, particularly inspired by the popularity of the Belarusian group known as Pesniary.

-Of the Ukrainian groups the longest surviving and most significant was the group known as Kobza.
+Of the Ukrainian groups, the longest surviving and most significant was the group known as Kobza.